spineda2019/osOS/README.md

 may be placing symbols at wonky addresses.
 Use the readelf tool to ensure symbols are loaded where you would expect

+## Zig Version Used
+I try to use the most up to date zig version from the ziglang project's master
+branch: <a href=https://ziglang.org/download/>Zig Release Page</a>.
+This is quite important as this project uses modules in it's build system, which I believe (I could be wrong) don't exist in zig 0.13 and earlier.
+I have also encountered buggy code generation from some versions of 0.14 causing some triple faults.
+If you want to build this, please use the zig-master.

 ## Building
 The kernel currently uses the zig build system (and only the zig build system) for building.
 To build the kernel for all supported architectures